While pet parenting has many rewards, it can also be stressful—especially when your furry friend gets their paws on something they're not supposed to.

 Whether your dog found a tampon in the trash or snagged one from your bag, it can certainly be a nerve-wracking experience to learn that your pup consumed one.

-If your dog ate a tampon, it's necessary to intervene to help them feel better.
+If your dog ate a tampon, it's necessary to intervene to help prevent possible complications.
 Acting quickly can make a big difference in your pet's wellbeing.

 Read on to learn what can happen if your dog eats a tampon, what to do if it happens, and how to prevent it in the future.